MubasshiraMusarrat/CSE-308-Software_Engineering_Sessional/README.md

 # CSE-308
-There was a total of 3 onlines, followed by each subsequent offlines in CSE-308 showing the use of different design patterns while designing softwares.
-The patterns follow the book "Gangs of Four".
+There were a total of 3 onlines, followed by each subsequent offlines, showing the use of different design patterns while designing softwares.
+All the patterns follow the book "Gangs of Four".

 # Offline-1
 * [Problem Specification](https://github.com/MubasshiraMusarrat/CSE-308/blob/main/Creational%20Pattern/Offline-1/Assingment%201.pdf)